keithalewis/math/ross.md

 Everything is finite on a computer.

 If an algebra of sets is finite then its atoms form a partition.
-The algebra is generated by its atoms so we will work directly with the partition instead of the algebra.
+The algebra is generated by its atoms so we work directly with the partition instead of the algebra.
 A function is measurable with respect to an algebra if and only it it is constant on atoms.
 In this case it _is_ a function of the atoms and we write ${X\colon\AA\to\RR}$.

-Instead of computing conditional expectation we only need restriction of measure, which is trivial to implement.

 ## References